thedatasnok/module-federation-demo/README.md

 The main purpose of this repository is to demonstrate the possibility of running remote Vue3 modules, bundled using either Vite or Webpack, inside of a Vue2 host application.

 In short: magic 🪄

+Webpack variants were scaffolded using [create-mf-app](https://github.com/jherr/create-mf-app) by Jack Herrington.
+Others were scaffolded using the Vite CLI.